-Upon departmental approval, students may substitute SPC 2017 for SPC 2608; if approved, 2 additional hours of electives are required Completion of EDF 2085, TSL 3520, and TSL 4081 meets the diversity requirement only for Chipola.
-For transfer to other institutions,
+Upon departmental approval, students may substitute SPC 2017 for SPC 2608; if approved, 2 additional hours of electives are required

+Completion of EDF 2085, TSL 3520, and TSL 4081 meets the diversity requirement only for Chipola.
+For transfer to other institutions, refer to the "Courses with International or Diversity Focus" in the Chipola Catalog.

-5 Or any class approved by the English Education Department
+Or any class approved by the English Education Department

-6 May be taken more than once.
+May be taken more than once.